- On this page:

 Getting the IP Address and Computer Name

-To be able to connect to your Nebula computer with Remote Desktop, you need to know either the IP address or the name of the computer.
+To be able to connect to your Nebula computer with Remote Desktop, you need to know either the IP address or the full qualified name of the computer.

 Note: IP addresses sometimes change, so it's usually more reliable to use the Full Computer Name.

 To obtain your IP address click the "What is my IP Address" link below:

 Most newer Windows computers already have Remote Desktop software installed.
 To check whether a Windows computer has the Remote Desktop program, click Start -> Programs -> Accessories and look for Remote Desktop Connection.
 If you do not see it, check the Accessories -> Communications folder.
 It is sometimes installed there.

 To start Remote Desktop (using Windows 7)on the computer you want to work from: